In this tutorial, I’ll show you how to install Arch Linux but with an encrypted rootfs (/) and with a bootloader-less setup (direct UEFI boot)

 Here you have to chroot into the installed rootfs, what is chroot?
 It allows you to “join” into the installed rootfs environment as you were booted into it, meanwhile, the kernel still is from the host (Arch Linux Live), all the changes you made in here will be saved into your final installation disk (/dev/mapper/new_rootfs).

-Chroot to the installed directory with
+Chroot into the installed directory with

 Now when you’re inside the chroot, declaring the language and generate the locale with